Erythrocyte Inclusions (Online CE Course)

 Level of Instruction: Intermediate

-Intended Audience: Medical laboratory personnel including medical laboratory scientists, medical technologists, medical laboratory technicians.
-Also appropriate for medical laboratory students, and pathology residents.
+Intended Audience: Medical laboratory personnel, including medical laboratory scientists, medical technologists, and medical laboratory technicians.
+This course is also appropriate for medical laboratory students and pathology residents.

-Author Information: Betty Smith MT (ASCP) and Jaimy Hill MT (ASCP) developed this course.
-It was updated by Education Materials for Health Professionals, Inc., under the supervision of Marjorie Spahn MT(ASCP).
+Author Information: Betty Smith, MLS(ASCP) and Jaimy Hill, MLS(ASCP) developed this course.
+It was updated by Education Materials for Health Professionals, Inc., under the supervision of Marjorie Spahn MLS(ASCP).
 It was reviewed and adapted for online use by Paul Fekete, M.D. fellow C.A.P.

 Course Description: This course identifies, describes, and illustrates red blood cell inclusions as they are observed on Wright or Wright-Giemsa-stained peripheral smears.
 Additional staining procedures that make possible or enhance identification of some erythrocyte inclusions are also discussed.
 Numerous practice and exam questions reinforce visual recognition skills.